plone/Products.contentmigration/Products/contentmigration/README.txt

 This replaces the ATContentTypes migration framework, and provide three useful
 extensions:

-o A CustomQueryWalker can be used to specify a more specific catalog query for a walker to use (e.g. which content to actually migrate).
+* A CustomQueryWalker can be used to specify a more specific catalog query for a walker to use (e.g. which content to actually migrate).
 This can be used with any migrator.

-o A BaseInlineMigrator is similar to BaseMigrator, but does not migrate by copying the old object to a temporary location, creating a new object and applying migration methods.
+* A BaseInlineMigrator is similar to BaseMigrator, but does not migrate by copying the old object to a temporary location, creating a new object and applying migration methods.
 Instead, migration methods are applied in-place.
   This simplifies the code significantly, because attributes, local roles etc.